List of speakers of the Delhi Legislative Assembly

 Speaker of the Delhi Legislative Assembly is the presiding officer of the Legislative Assembly of NCT Delhi, the main law-making body for the Delhi.
 He is elected by the members of the Delhi Legislative Assembly.
 The speaker is always a member of the Legislative Assembly.

-Ram Niwas Goel is the 7th and current speaker of the Delhi Legislative Assembly, having assumed office on 23 February 2015.

 List of the Speakers

-Ram Niwas Goel of Aam Aadmi Party is the incumbent speaker of the Delhi Legislative Assembly since 2015.
+Ram Niwas Goel of Aam Aadmi Party was the incumbent speaker of the Delhi Legislative Assembly since 2015.